pritambuzz/shopping-cart-cdk/README.md

 | $ 8,000          | $ 7,000       |
 | $ 12,000         | $ 10,200      |
 | $ 20,000         | $ 15,800      |

+For testing run ShoppingCartCustomerTestCase test case too verify test data which is list above.

 Note:
 Total discount would be the sum of discount calculated for each slab.